Andrei-Khadziukou/petclinic-zuul/README.md

 * `http://<server-host>:<server-port>/api/animals` will be redirected to `CLIENT_SERVICE`
 * `http://<server-host>:<server-port>/api/clinics` will be redirected to `CLIENT_SERVICE`

-**See details about ORDER_SERVICE and CLIENT service in Eureka Pet Client** (https://github.com/Andrei-Khadziukou/petclinic-eureka).
+**See details about ORDER_SERVICE and CLIENT_SERVICE service in Eureka Pet Server** (https://github.com/Andrei-Khadziukou/petclinic-eureka).

+## How it works
+* Run all applications using `gradlew bootRun` in the project roots (Zuul Server, Eureka server, Order Service and Client Service)
+* Run browser
+* Use the URL `http://localhost:8083/api/orders/health` to get health check information from Order Service
+* Use the URL `http://localhost:8083/api/clinics/health` to get health check information from Client Service (same for URLs: `http://localhost:8083/api/animals/health`, `http://localhost:8083/api/services/health`)